davidsonlima/guidelines/ThingWorx/certificationWiki.md

 * ThingWorx connectivity technologies
 * ThingWorx extensions

-The ThingWorx platform offers a variety of tools and ways to access and consume external information sources ThingWorx Edge MicroServer
+The ThingWorx platform offers a variety of tools and ways to access and consume external information sources such as ThingWorx Edge MicroServer, Extensibility and Relational Databases.
-Extensibility
-Relational Databases

 ##### ThingWorx connectivity technologies

+Information on the ThingWorx Edge/Connectivity products can be found in the Edge Help Center.
+This includes the following products:
+* Edge MicroServer (XMPP and WSEMS)
+* Connection Server
+* SDKs
+  - Java SDK
+  - .NET SDK
+  - iOS SDK
+  - C SDK

 ##### ThingWorx extensions